 14. Guarantees

 a.
 Are there any guarantees or warranties for any of the following:

 No Yes Don't know With title deeds Lost

 (i) Electrical work \boxtimes

 (ii) Roofing \boxtimes

 (iii) Central heating \boxtimes

 (iv) National House Building Council (NHBC) \boxtimes

 (v) Damp course \boxtimes

-(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) \boxtimes
+(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy)

 b.
 If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):

-c.
-Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: □ Yes □ No
+C. Are there any outstanding claims under any of the guarantees listed above?
+If you have answered yes, please give details: ☐ Yes ☑ No

 15. Boundaries

-So far as you are aware, has any boundary moved in the last 10 years?
-If you have answered yes, please give deta , oroperty been ☐ Yes ☑ No ☐ Don't kn ow
+So far as you are aware, has any boundary of your property been moved in the last 10 years?
+If you have answered yes, please give details: ☐ Yes ☑ No ☐ Don't kr now

-16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☑ No b. that affects your property in some other way? ☐ Yes ☑ No c. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notices estate agent, including any notices which arrive at any time before the the purchaser of your property.
-Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
-Sign ature(s): Date :
+16. Notices that affect your property In the past three years have you ever received a notice: 1 a. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☐ No b. that affects your property in some other way? ☐ Yes ☐ No c. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notic or estate agent, including any notices which arrive at any time before of the purchaser of your property.
+I/We eration by the seller(s)/or other authorised body or person e confirm that the information in this form is true and cory/our knowledge and belief.
+Signa ature(s): Date shepherd.co.uk

-shepherd.co.uk